 Instructions

-- Add the chocolate to a small microwave safe bowl and microwave in 3o second intervals, stirring after every interval, until the chocolate is fully melted.
+- Add the chocolate to a small microwave-safe bowl and microwave in 30-second intervals, stirring after every interval, until the chocolate is fully melted.
+Add the melted chocolate and vanilla extract to the batter and beat on medium/low speed until completely combined.

-- The batter will be thick and resemble brownie batter, loosely cover and refrigerate for 2 hours.
+- Add the dry ingredients in two additions to the wet ingredients.
+Beating after each addition.
+The batter will be thick and resemble brownie batter, loosely cover and refrigerate for 2 hours.

 - Preheat the oven to 350°F.